-Chances are good that your kids are in front of screens more than you think they are.
+Chances are your kids are in front of screens more than you think.
 Do they watch a show while getting dressed?
 How about while eating breakfast or waiting for the bus?
-Do they play video games or use a tablet computer before dinner?
+Do they play video games or use a tablet before dinner?
 Ask your kids about this.
 What you learn might be surprising.

 - Save TV for weekends.
 Record favorite weekday shows and save TV time for weekends.
 Watch shows as a family and fast-forward through commercials.
-Sit down with your kids to help them select the specific shows they'll watch, giving them some control and helping them make decisions.
+Sit down with your kids and help them select specific shows they'll watch, giving them some control and helping them make decisions.
 Watch with them when you can.
 Remember, too, that your goal is to limit screen time to less than two hours a day — even on weekends.